Korean War: Fighting around the 38th parallel (January–June 1951)

 In the last two weeks of February, Operation Thunderbolt was followed by Operation Killer, carried out by the revitalized Eighth Army.
 It was a full-scale, battlefront-length attack staged for maximum exploitation of firepower to kill as many KPA and PVA troops as possible.
-Operation Killer concluded with US I Corps re-occupying the territory south of the Han River, and IX Corps capturing Hoengseong.
-On 7 March the Eighth Army attacked with Operation Ripper, expelling the PVA and the KPA from Seoul on 14 March.
+Operation Killer concluded with US I Corps reoccupying the territory south of the Han River, and IX Corps capturing Hoengseong.
+On 7 March, the Eighth Army attacked with Operation Ripper, expelling the PVA and the KPA from Seoul on 14 March.
 This was the fourth and final conquest of the city in a year, leaving it a ruin; the 1.5 million pre-war population was down to 200,000 and people suffered from food shortages.

-On 6 March MacArthur gave a press conference where he stated "Assuming no diminution of the enemy's flow of ground forces and materiel to the Korean battle area, a continuation of the existing limitation upon our freedom of counter-offensive action, and no major additions to our organizational strength, the battle lines cannot fail in time to reach a point of theoretical stalemate."
+On 6 March, MacArthur gave a press conference where he stated "Assuming no diminution of the enemy's flow of ground forces and materiel to the Korean battle area, a continuation of the existing limitation upon our freedom of counter-offensive action, and no major additions to our organizational strength, the battle lines cannot fail in time to reach a point of theoretical stalemate."
 No one in Washington disputed MacArthur's prediction that a stalemate would develop.
 But a victory, because of the commitments and risks to achieve it would entail, was no longer considered practical.
 The preferred course, because it would be consistent with the greater strategy and preparations against the possibility of world war, was to seek a cease-fire and negotiated settlement of Korean issues.
-On 12 March Ridgway gave a press conference at his command post at Yoju stating that regaining the 38th parallel would be a "tremendous victory" for the Eighth Army.
-It would mean the encroachment of communism in Korea had been stopped - exactly what the UNC had set out to accomplish.
-Conversely, if the Chinese failed to drive the UNC out of Korea, they would have "failed monumentally."
-In any case, he emphasized, "we didn't set out to conquer China."
+On 12 March, Ridgway gave a press conference at his command post at Yoju stating that regaining the 38th parallel would be a "tremendous victory" for the Eighth Army.
+It would mean the encroachment of communism in Korea had been stopped – exactly what the UNC had set out to accomplish.
+Conversely, if the Chinese failed to drive the UNC out of Korea, they would have "failed monumentally".
+In any case, he emphasized, "we didn't set out to conquer China".